-Launch School: Formerly Tealeaf Academy, Launch School is an intensive program that has been created for aspiring software engineers.
+Launch School: Launch School is an intensive learn-to-code program that has been created for aspiring software engineers.
 Focusing on programming fundamentals, it is for serious beginners only; not the faint-hearted.

 One Month Rails: I just finished this online course and I loved it.
-It’s perfect for someone just starting out and looking to make simple web applications with Ruby on Rails.
+It's perfect for someone just starting out and looking to learn to code simple web applications with Ruby on Rails.
 Read my more in-depth review of the online course here.

 One-on-One Coding Assistance

-Codementor: Codementor is comparable to HackHands, but is more focused on long-term mentorship than instant help.
+Codementor: Codementor is more focused on long-term mentorship than instant help.
 On Codementor you can look at different mentors’ profiles, similar to LinkedIn.
 Also on Codementor you can schedule appointments in advance.
 Read my review of the service here.